I asked Dr. Michele Pendrak to share what she has observed and learned about Retinol by seeing hundreds of patients. Here is what she shared:

 2) scarring.

-Even if you are not using a retinol eye cream, or if you feel that you are keeping your retinol cream away from your eyes, you never know how much of that cream can migrate towards your eyes.
-And this brings a number of concerns.
+Even if you are not using a retinol eye cream or feel that you are keeping it away from your eyes, you never know how much of that cream can migrate toward your eyes ( yes, it does migrate!).
+And this brings several concerns.

-Many of my patients with evaporative dry eyes have fluctuating filmy, hazy, and blurry vision.
+Many patients with evaporative dry eyes have fluctuating filmy, hazy, and blurry vision.

-As time goes by, we are realizing just how susceptible the oil glands are to damage from certain products and medications.
+As time passes, we realize how susceptible the oil glands are to damage from specific products and medications.

 And - you guessed it - the retinoids are at the top of the list of offenders that are known to cause damage to the meibomian glands.

-Retinoids work for acne by shrinking oil glands, but they can also decrease oil production everywhere.
+Retinoids work for acne by shrinking oil glands but can also decrease oil production everywhere.
 That includes the delicate oil glands in our eyelids.

-In general, with the meibomian glands, follow the rule “if you don’t use it you lose it”- meaning if our bodies get signals not to use the glands, then they start to shrink and atrophy or drop out.
+Generally, the meibomian glands follow the rule "if you don't use it, you lose it"- meaning if our bodies get signals not to use the glands, they shrink and atrophy or drop out.

-Over the years I have consistently seen patients come into my office with atrophied meibomian glands who also have a history of retinoid use.
+Over the years, I have consistently seen patients, even as young as 25, come into my office with atrophied meibomian glands with a history of retinoid use.

 Once you've seen a parade of meibomian glands completely atrophied by-products such as retinoids day in and day out, you can't go back!